oskarfacility/covid19emailscreener/README.md

 Categorize E-Mails based on predefined rules.

-As many hospitals and health organisations are facing a shortage of personell because of the COVID-19/Corona crisis and publicy asked former nurses, doctors, and rescue worker for help, some organisations recieved thousands of e-mails.
+As many hospitals and health organisations are facing a shortage of personell because of the COVID-19/Corona crisis and publicly asked former nurses, doctors, and rescue worker for help, some organisations received thousands of e-mails.

 This tool can help to categorize the e-mails based on their content.
 The tool is not perfect, but is doing a good job already at some organizations.